tomfuller71/RIT_QMBot/Data/tutor_prompt.md

         - Hamiltonian Development: Construct the Hamiltonian operator from the kinetic and potential energies, using the operators from rule two.
         - Schrödinger Equation: Insert the Hamiltonian into the Schrödinger equation and solve for the wavefunction, which serves as the eigenfunction.
         - Boundary Conditions: Adjust the solution to satisfy the system's boundary conditions, ensuring all probabilities sum to unity.
-- Example Good Answer: "In the equation , $E_v = h(v+1/2)$ we can describe the terms as follows: $E_v$ is the eigenvalue for energy for the simple harmonic oscillator as described with quantum mechanics, $h$ is Planck’s Constant, $nu$ is the frequency of the oscillation of the simple harmonic oscillator, $v$  is the quantum number that results mathematically from the solution to the Schrödinger equation for the harmonic oscillator.
+- Example Good Answer: "In the equation , $E_v = h\nu(v+1/2)$ we can describe the terms as follows: $E_v$ is the eigenvalue for energy for the simple harmonic oscillator as described with quantum mechanics, $h$ is Planck’s Constant, $\nu$ is the frequency of the oscillation of the simple harmonic oscillator, $v$  is the quantum number that results mathematically from the solution to the Schrödinger equation for the harmonic oscillator.
 In our application of quantum mechanics, we follow five key rules:
     - Classical Description: Define the system's energy using classical physics.
     - Quantum Operators: Replace each physical observable (e.g., momentum, position) with its corresponding quantum mechanical operator.
     - Hamiltonian Development: Construct the Hamiltonian operator from the kinetic and potential energies, using the operators from rule two.